vtman/novoUoM/README.md

 <h3 id="link_coin_pair">coinCleanPairLSF: searching for pairs of coincident events</h3>

-The merged binary file produced by <tt>mergeSortLSF.exe</tt> is used as an input file.
-We try to find events happening within one scintillation rod (channels with odd/even indices <tt>2m</tt> and <tt>2m + 1</tt>; excluding <tt>14</tt> and <tt>15</tt>) within a chosen time frame (as a number of samples).
-The output file contains those pairs of block data (the data for the even channel is first, for the odd channel is second; possible deviation from the increasing order of time stamps is ignored fir each pair).
-The code also produce a text file with information about the number of pairs for each even channel and also the total number of pairs.
+The input file is the merged binary file produced by <tt>mergeSortLSF.exe</tt>.
+We try to find events happening within one scintillation rod (channels with odd/even indices <tt>2m</tt> and <tt>2m + 1</tt>; excluding <tt>14</tt> and <tt>15</tt>) within a chosen time frame (as several samples).
+The output file contains pairs of block data (the data for the even channel is first, and the data for the odd channel is second; we ignore possible deviations from the increasing order of time stamps within each pair).
+The code also produces a text file containing the number of pairs for each even channel and the total number of pairs.

 <h4>Parameters</h4>

 <ol>
   <li>IO folder (string)</li>
   <li>Prefix (string)</li>
-  <li>Window size (numbe rof samples, integer, positive)</li>
+  <li>Window size (number of samples, integer, positive)</li>
 </ol>

 <tt>coinCleanPairLSF.exe D:\NOVO\conData\out test 5</tt>